Chris Hipkins: Fifth term (2020–2023)

-On 31 January 2022, Hipkins, in his capacity as minister for COVID-19 response, issued a statement that the Government had offered stranded New Zealand journalist Charlotte Bellis a place under the emergency allocation criteria to travel to New Zealand within a period of 14 days.
+On 31 January 2022, Hipkins, in his capacity as minister for COVID-19 response, stated that the Government had offered stranded New Zealand journalist Charlotte Bellis a place under the emergency allocation criteria to travel to New Zealand within a period of 14 days.
 However, he also claimed that Bellis had indicated that she did not intend to travel until late February and that MIQ had advised her to consider moving her travel plans forward.
 He also confirmed that New Zealand consular assistance had earlier twice offered to help her return from Afghanistan in December 2021.
 Bellis was an Al Jazeera journalist who, after becoming pregnant, had left Qatar owing to the Gulf state's law criminalising unmarried pregnancies.
-Bellis had travelled to Afghanistan where she and her partner had visas allowing them to live there.
-Due to New Zealand's strict pandemic border policies, Bellis had struggled to secure a place in the Managed Isolation and Quarantine (MIQ) system.
+Bellis had travelled to Afghanistan where she and her partner had visas allowing them to live.
+Due to New Zealand's strict pandemic border policies, Bellis had struggled to secure a place in the MIQ system.
 Hipkins was criticised by Bellis's lawyer Tudor Clee for allegedly breaching her client's privacy by sharing personal details about her circumstances and indicated that she was considering "legal options."
 In response, Bellis stated that she did not give Hipkins consent to share her information and disputed the facts in his statement.
 MPs Chris Bishop and David Seymour, from National and ACT respectively, also criticised Hipkins's actions, stating that they were "unbecoming" of a minister of the Crown.
 On 22 June 2022, Hipkins publicly apologised for releasing personal information without Bellis' consent and making inaccurate comments about Bellis travelling to Afghanistan and being offered consular assistance.
 As a result, Bellis and her partner Jim Huylebroek received online abuse.
 Hipkins had earlier privately apologised to Bellis in mid-March 2022.

 Throughout the spring of 2022, Hipkins, as minister of COVID-19 response, oversaw the easing of several COVID-19 mitigation policies including the isolation requirements for positive cases and contacts, vaccination and vaccine pass requirements for school-age children, MIQ isolation hotels, the COVID-19 Protection Framework, and border isolation requirements.
 In early May 2022, Hipkins acknowledged that the New Zealand Government was spending NZ$10 million a month paying COVID-19 contact tracers despite phasing out contact tracing several months earlier.
 He stated that the contact tracers were supporting people with COVID-19 in the community.
 In response, ACT leader Seymour criticised the Government's decision to continuing funding contact tracing services as a waste of taxpayer money.

 In a June 2022 reshuffle, Hipkins was shifted from his COVID-19 response portfolio and replaced Poto Williams as minister of police.